 - Mike Hollingsworth and his wife, Tammy, have lived in Petaluma for over twenty years where they have raised their two children, Sydney and Barrett.
 Mike was raised in Kansas and moved to Seattle in 1980 where his career centered on the jewelry business as a sales representative.
 When he re-located to the Bay Area, he eventually became an independent sales representative covering multiple jewelry lives regionally.
 In 2004, he and his wife purchased what has become Hollingsworth Jewelers Gallery.
 Mike and Tammy have enjoyed becoming part of the great community of Petaluma.
 They have been active in promoting local nonprofit organizations through two annual store events—The Spring Lucky Day Sale and the Jewels for Schools event in which the customer chooses the local nonprofit of his/her choice to benefit from a percentage of the sale.
 They have also donated many times to the Carousel Fund with a live auction item and also to the Hospital Foundation.
 Hollingsworth Jewelers Gallery has participated in about thirtynonprofit fundraisers each year with the donation of a piece of jewelry or a gift certificate to be raffled or auctioned.
 Mike and Tammy have enjoyed serving both their customers and the needs of the community.

-- Carolyn Pistone is the founder and Managing Director at Green Key Commercial, a full service company involved with leasing, real estate, project and facility management, sale and purchase, and tenant representation which is infused with sustainable practices.
-She has held various senior positions in the entertainment, real estate, and hi-tech industries, including Real Estate Manager for CB Richard Ellis, Head of Production at Tippett Studio, Senior Operations Manager for Cushman & Wakefield, Head of Operations at Dreamworks SKG, and Director of Operations at Amblin Entertainment.
-Carolyn is a proud REALTOR®, EcoBroker®, and Certified Green Building Professional® and she leads with a collaborative approach to all aspects of her business.
-Carolyn and her family have lived in Petaluma since 2005 and is grateful for the variety of exceptional nonprofit programs that exist in our community.
+- Carolyn Pistone is a committed Earthling dedicated to saving the planet using her real estate license!
+Carolyn is the President and Managing Director at Clear Blue Commercial, a full service company applying a holistic and sustainable approach to all facets of the life of a property: Leasing, real estate, project, and facility management, sale and purchase, and tenant representation.
+Carolyn has held various senior positions in the entertainment, real estate, and hi-tech industries including Managing Director at Green Key Commercial, Real Estate Manager for CB Richard Ellis, Head of Production at Tippett Studio, Senior Operations Manager for Cushman & Wakefield, Head of Operations at Dreamworks SKG, and Director of Operations at Amblin Entertainment.
+She is a proud REALTOR®, EcoBroker®, and Certified Green Building Professional®.
+These experiences have led her to work to build a supportive, innovative, and collaborative environment for clients, vendors, team members, and, yes, even the planet, to thrive.

 - Fred Groverman, D.V.M.
 (Honorary Member) was born and raised in Petaluma and still lives and raises sheep on the ranch where he was born.
 Following his graduation from the University of California Davis as a Doctor of Veterinary Medicine, in 1958 he joined the Cotati Small Animal Hospital where he still works today.
 He is married with four grown children and a proud grandfather of six.
 As an active member of his community, Fred has served on numerous boards for more than forty years including Santa Rosa Memorial Alliance, Association of California Hospital Districts, Waugh Elementary School and the Sonoma County Fair boards.
 His veterinary experience has allowed him to be a valuable leader of the Sonoma County 4-H program for thirty six years.
 With his extensive knowledge of business and health care, he has been an advocate at the state level for health care related legislation.
 Fred was a co-founder of our Foundation in 1975 and became an active member in 1999 after serving over twenty-seven years on the Petaluma Health Care District Board of Directors.